Wildlife Watching and Nature Trails

 The refuge offers great opportunities to see and experience the vast desert landscape.

-This foot trail leads into a narrow canyon where you can see the California fan palm, the only native palm in Arizona.
+This foot trail leads into a canyon where you can see the California fan palm, the only native palm in Arizona.
 The trail is easy to follow, but is rough most of the way due to large rocks and several steep sections.
-Allow an hour to make the round trip.
+Allow an hour to make the round-trip.

 Directions: To reach Palm Canyon, take U.S. Highway 95 running north and south between Yuma and Quartzsite, Arizona.
 Approximately 63 miles north of Yuma or 18 miles south of Quartzsite, watch for the Palm Canyon sign which indicates the junction with a dirt road leading 7.1 miles east to the parking area at Palm Canyon.